Babylon Berlin

 Babylon Berlin is a German neo-noir television series.
-Created, written, and directed by Tom Tykwer, Achim von Borries, and Hendrik Handloegten, it is loosely based on novels by Volker Kutscher.
+Created, written, and directed by Tom Tykwer, Achim von Borries, and Hendrik Handloegten, it is loosely based on Gereon Rath novels by Volker Kutscher.

 The series premiered on 13 October 2017 on Sky 1.
 The first release consisted of a continuous run of 16 episodes, with the first eight officially known as Season 1, and the second eight known as Season 2.
 Season 3 premiered in January 2020, followed by Season 4 in October 2022.
-In June 2023, the show was renewed for a fifth and final season, which was filmed in the autumn and winter of 2024.
+The fifth and final season premiered in Germany on 10 September 2026.

-Netflix exclusively streamed seasons 1 through 3 in Australia, Canada, New Zealand and the United States until they were removed in February 2024.
-In April 2024, the first three seasons of the show began streaming on MHz Choice in the United States, with the fourth season added in June.
+Historically the most expensive non-English language television drama series ever produced, it was a critical success, winning the Bambi Award for Best Television Show, four German Television Award (including one for Best Series), the Rose d'Or, and Achievement in Fiction Series Award at the European Film Awards.
+Netflix exclusively streamed seasons 1 to 3 in Australia, Canada, New Zealand, and the United States until they were removed in February 2024.
+All four seasons dropped on the Australian free-to-air streaming service SBS on Demand in March 2024.
+In April 2024, the first three seasons of the show began streaming on MHz Choice in the United States and Canada, with the fourth season added in June.

-Plot
+Synopsis

 The series is set in Berlin during the latter years of the Weimar Republic, beginning in 1929.
-It follows Gereon Rath (Volker Bruch), a police inspector on assignment from Cologne who is on a secret mission to dismantle an extortion ring, and police clerk Charlotte Ritter (Liv Lisa Fries), who aspires to become a police inspector.
+It follows Gereon Rath, a police inspector on assignment from Cologne, who is on a secret mission to dismantle an extortion ring, and police clerk Charlotte Ritter, who aspires to become a police inspector.

+Season 1 and 2 depict a conservative conspiracy against the Republic; season 3 depicts the slow rise of the Nazi Party in 1929; season 4 depicts internal conflicts within the Nazi Party in 1931; and season 5 centres on their rise to power in 1933.